GHS Classification and BS5609 Compliance

 The Globally Harmonized System of Classification (GHS) provides standardized criteria for classifying the health, physical, and environmental hazards associated with a substance.
 It also has specific requirements for labels that must be on all shipments of hazardous or dangerous materials, including those shipped by sea.
 The information that must be on GHS labels includes:

-• Signal Words ? either Danger or Warning.
+- Signal Words: Either Danger or Warning.

 The GHS label provides sufficient information such that anyone, who finds a container that was lost from a ship, will know the contents are hazardous and be able to contact the appropriate organization for more information.
+In marine environments, BS5609 helps ensure that this hazard communication remains readable and attached over time.
+Without durable BS 5609 labels, a recovered container may have no usable identification, leaving contents unknown and increasing the risk of harm to people and the environment.

 What Does BS5609 Compliance Testing Involve?